hacs/documentation/source/docs/use/type/dashboard.md

 ## About downloaded dashboard elements

 Typically, a dashboard element is a `.js` file.
 When a `.js` file is downloaded, HACS creates a compressed `.gz` version of it.
-This file is then served to the requester (instead of the .js file) to save transfer size and time.
+This file is then served to the requester (instead of the .js file) to reduce size and and transfer time.

 If you made local changes to a dashboard element in the `.js` file, delete the `.gz` variant.
-The the `.gz` variant does not contain your changes.
+The `.gz` variant does not contain your changes.

 For instructions on how to add a dashboard element to your dashboard configuration, refer to the instructions at the bottom of the page of that dashboard element.